Is Aussie bad for your hair?

 With their signature purple bottles and budget-friendly prices, Aussie hair products have become a staple on drugstore shelves.
 I’ve been interested in their recent Aussie Miracle Curls collection launch as someone with naturally curly hair.
 But a lingering question remains: are these mass-market products actually good for curly locks?

-I decided to take a deeper look at Aussie’s ingredients, product claims, and reviews to determine if their formulations live up to their marketing.
+I decided to take a deeper look at Aussie’s ingredients, product claims, and overviews to determine if their formulations live up to their marketing.
 Whether you have fine and frizzy curls or thick, coarse coils, read on for an in-depth analysis before you reach for that purple bottle.

 Aussie Hair Care